Project

 The final project is meant to help students go deeper on one privacy topic without turning the course into a full research seminar.
 The strongest undergraduate projects are usually well-scoped, technically correct, and honest about limitations.
+The project develops through a build-break-repair-transfer cycle rather than one final submission.

 Project scope